awsdocs/aws-control-tower-guide/doc_source/access-control-managing-permissions.md

 ## Permissions Required to Use the AWS Control Tower Console<a name="additional-console-required-permissions"></a>

-AWS Control Tower requires creation of three roles to set up a landing zone\.
+AWS Control Tower creates three roles automatically when you set up a landing zone\.
+All three roles are required to allow console access\.
 AWS Control Tower splits permissions into three roles as a best practice to restrict access to the minimal sets of actions and resources\.

 **Three required roles**
 + [AWSControlTowerAdmin role](#AWSControlTowerAdmin)